 Christian Hinrichs, M.D.

-Senior Investigator, Former Lasker Clinical Research Scholar (2015-2020), Experimental Transplantation and Immunology Branch, National Cancer Institute-Center for Cancer Research
+Formerly: Senior Investigator, Experimental Transplantation and Immunology Branch, National Cancer Institute-Center for Cancer Research

 Christian Hinrichs conducts basic and clinical research to discover and develop new cellular therapies for patients with cancer.
 He was the first to use T-cell therapy to cure patients with an incurable epithelial cancer—he used tumor-infiltrating lymphocytes to treat metastatic cervical cancer.
 His laboratory research has defined the importance of viral and non-viral tumor antigens in immunotherapy for viral cancers, which has important implications for how we study and treat these malignancies.
 In addition, he discovered the genes for T-cell receptors that target viral antigens and demonstrated that treatment with T cells engineered to express these receptors is safe and has clinical activity in advanced-stage cancers.
 Hinrichs earned his M.D. from the University of Missouri–Kansas City School of Medicine( Kansas City, Missouri).
 He trained in general surgery at the University of Missouri–Kansas City School of Medicine; surgical oncology at the Roswell Park Cancer Institute (Buffalo, New York); tumor immunology at NCI’s Surgery Branch; internal medicine at the George Washington University School of Medicine and Health Sciences (Washington, D.C.); and medical oncology at NCI’s Medical Oncology Branch.
 Before becoming a senior investigator, he was an assistant clinical investigator in the NCI Surgery Branch (2012-2015) and a tenure-track Lasker Clinical Research Scholar in the NCI Experimental Transplantation and Immunology Branch (2015-2020).
 Outside of work, he enjoys spending time with his family, listening to live music at local venues, and running.